Why are hackers breaking into politicians’ accounts and liking single tweets?

 I like porn

-Hockey’s ‘hack’ follows Health Minister Greg Hunt’s account last week liking a saucy tweet by @BBWCumPumper69.
+Hockey’s ‘hack’ follows Health Minister Greg Hunt’s account last week liking a saucy tweet by an explicit poster.

-Another porn “like” from a minister, this time Health Minister Greg Hunt. pic.twitter.com/8e6Rg4Vx9y— Alice Workman (@workmanalice) December 9, 2017

 Like Hockey, Hunt quickly cried ‘hack’ too.
 A spokesperson for Hunt told The Australian the minister had notified police as soon as he was aware of his account being “clearly hacked”.